yuan-jiang/yuan-jiang.github.io/_posts/2017-08-18-python-decorator-with-class.md

 tags: python aop
 ---

-Python decorators are usually created with function, but this post also shows an example on how to create decorators with class.
+Python decorators are usually created with function, see another related [post](/python-aop-with-decorators), but this post also shows an example on how to create decorators with class.

 {% highlight ipython %}
 In [1]: def greet(name):